-- As noted at paragraph 3.63.1.7 above, the calculation does not take into account whether a particular site has sufficient capacity to process milk allocated to SMP production into SMP or milk allocated to WMP production into WMP.
+- 3.63 As noted at paragraph 3.62.1.7 above, the calculation does not take into account whether a particular site has sufficient capacity to process all milk delivered to the site into SMP and WMP.
 Nor does it take into account whether a site that is able to process cream has the capacity to process all of the cream diverted to it.
-We understand from Fonterra that the calculation of diversion costs is simplified in this way to avoid creating technical complexity in the calculation. - 3.65 If processing capacity was taken into account, further diversion of raw milk or cream would be likely to be required to ensure that all raw milk is processed into the RCPs.
-Accordingly, the calculation is likely to understate diversion costs in this respect, and the calculation of diversion costs therefore may not be practically feasible for an efficient processor. - 3.66 However, we consider that the calculation, in another respect, is likely to overstate diversion costs relative to an efficient processor.
-As explained at paragraph 3.63.1.4 above, the total amount of raw milk required to meet the island-wide SMP production target is simply pro-rated across all SMP/WMP sites, irrespective of whether each SMP/WMP site can also process cream. - 3.67 But since the production of SMP produces approximately six times as much cream as WMP production, an efficient processor would maximise SMP production at SMP/WMP sites that also had the ability to process cream, rather than pro-rating it, thereby minimising the cost of diverting cream to a site with the ability to process it.
-Accordingly, the diversion costs of an efficient processor are likely to be less than the notional costs produced by the calculation. - 3.68 We consider the simplifications that lead to the understatement of inter-site diversion costs in one aspect and overstatement in another aspect would likely only have a small net impact if considered together.
+We understand from Fonterra that the calculation of diversion costs is simplified in this way to avoid creating technical complexity in the calculation. - 3.64 If processing capacity was taken into account, further diversion of raw milk or cream would be likely to be required to ensure that all raw milk is processed into the RCPs.
+Accordingly, the calculation is likely to understate diversion costs in this respect, and the calculation of diversion costs therefore may not be practically feasible for an efficient processor. - 3.65 However, we consider that the calculation, in another respect, is likely to overstate diversion costs relative to an efficient processor.
+As explained at paragraph 3.62.1.4 above, the total amount of raw milk required to meet the island-wide SMP production target is simply pro-rated across all SMP/WMP sites, irrespective of whether each SMP/WMP site can also process cream. - 3.66 But since SMP production produces approximately six times as much cream as WMP production, an efficient processor would maximise SMP production at SMP/WMP sites that also had the ability to process cream, rather than pro-rating it, thereby minimising the cost of diverting cream to a site with the ability to process it.
+Accordingly, in this respect, the diversion costs of an efficient processor are likely to be less than the notional costs produced by the calculation. - 3.67 We consider the simplifications that lead to the understatement of inter-site diversion costs in one aspect and overstatement in another aspect would likely only have a small net impact if considered together.
 This net impact in turn would only have a small impact on the base milk price.
-Our approximate quantification of the net impact on milk diversion costs is an understatement that we consider immaterial.

-3.69 Because this net impact is immaterial, we do not consider that it has a material effect on the practical feasibility of inter-site diversion costs.
+Our approximate quantification of the net impact on milk diversion costs is an understatement that we consider immaterial. - 3.68 Because this net impact is immaterial, we do not consider that it has a material effect on the practical feasibility of inter-site diversion costs.
 Accordingly, we conclude that inter-site diversion costs are likely to be practically feasible for an efficient processor.